IgniteUI/igniteui-docfx/jp/components/grids_templates/column_pinning.md

 ﻿@@if (igxName === 'IgxGrid') {
 ---
 title: Angular Grid Column Pinning | Lock Column | Ignite UI for Angular | Infragistics
-_description: Start to use the Pinning feature of the Ignite UI angular material table in order to lock column or change column order with rich and easy to use API
+_description: Start to use the Pinning feature of the Ignite UI Angular Material table in order to lock column or change column order with rich and easy to use API
 _keywords: lock column, ignite ui for angular, infragistics
 ---
 }
 @@if (igxName === 'IgxTreeGrid') {
 ---
 title: Angular Tree Grid Column Pinning | Lock Column | Ignite UI for Angular | Infragistics
-_description: Start to use the Pinning feature of the Ignite UI angular material table in order to lock column or change column order with rich and easy to use API
+_description: Start to use the Pinning feature of the Ignite UI Angular Material table in order to lock column or change column order with rich and easy to use API
 _keywords: lock column, ignite ui for angular, infragistics
 ---
 }
 @@if (igxName === 'IgxHierarchicalGrid') {
 ---
 title: Angular Hierarchical Grid Column Pinning | Lock Column | Ignite UI for Angular | Infragistics
-_description: Start to use the Pinning feature of the Ignite UI angular material table in order to lock column or change column order with rich and easy to use API
+_description: Start to use the Pinning feature of the Ignite UI Angular Material table in order to lock column or change column order with rich and easy to use API
 _keywords: lock column, ignite ui for angular, infragistics
 ---
 }